ys7yoo/PyBasic/README.md

 ### How to use it?
-You have two options to run and edit Ipython notebooks.
+You have two options to run and edit Jupyter notebooks.

 #### on local machine
 1. Open an Terminal
 2. Go to the folder that contains your notebooks
-3. Launch the Jupyter kernel.
+3. Launch the Jupyter kernel by typing the following command.
 ```
 jupyter notebook
 ```